Rishikant181/Rettiwt-API/README.md

 #### Notes:

 - `API_KEY` created in this way should last 5 years from the date of login, as long as the credentials to the account aren't changed.
-- This approach can also be done without going into n-private mode, in which case you can either login as usual or skip the login step if you're already logged in, and continue from the steps after login.
+- This approach can also be done without going into incognito/in-private mode, in which case you can either login as usual or skip the login step if you're already logged in, and continue from the steps after login.
 However, this makes the `API_KEY` to last only as long as the Twitter/X account isn't logged out of (you may exit the browser as usual) or 5 years, whichever comes first.
 That's why it's recommended to use incognito/in-private mode, so that the `API_KEY` isn't accidentially revoked by logging out.

 ## The API_KEY